Pentax cameras: A Series

 The A series added fully programmed exposure control (adjusting both aperture and shutter speed automatically) to the M series.
 To enable control of the lens aperture by the camera body, it used the new KA-mount, a backward-compatible modification that also allowed the array of standard K-mount lenses to be used in manual and aperture-priority exposure modes.
 The A series were the first cameras from Pentax to use LCD digital displays for exposure information in the viewfinder.
-The super A / super PROGRAM and the program A / program PLUS both used a translucent white window on the front of the pentaprism to provide backlight to the LCD display without having to use the battery for illumination.
+The super A / super PROGRAM and the program A / program PLUS both used a translucent white window on the front of the pentaprism to provide backlight to the LCD without having to use the battery for illumination.